-The City of London is required to report emissions to Environment Canada under the Canadian Environmental Protection Act 1999, Part 3 Information Gathering and as amended in the Canada Gazette.
+The City of London is required to report emissions to Environment Canada, National Pollutant Release Inventory (NPRI) under the Canadian Environmental Protection Act 1999, Part 3 Information Gathering and as amended in the Canada Gazette.
 Further details on reporting can be found on the Environment Canada website.

 The City of London is required to report for the: